kbarber/rspec-system/README.md

 The goal here is to provide facilities to aid in the launching of tests nodes, copying of test content to such nodes, and executing commands on such nodes to be tested with standard rspec assertions within the standard rspec test format.

-*Note:* This library is fairly alpha at the moment, and the interface may change at without warning.
+*Note:* This library is fairly alpha at the moment, and the interface may change without warning.
 That said, if you're good at ruby and have an opinion, I'd appreciate patches and improvements to move this further torwards stability.

 ### Gem installation